jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 #### Initial Setup

-Let's start by importing React, shallow and the HelloWorld component.
+Let's start by importing `React, shallow` and the `HelloWorld` component.
 ```js
 import React from 'react'
 import { shallow } from 'enzyme'
 import HelloWorld from './HelloWorld'
 ```

-Now we write our tests we would like to perform and include them in a test suite.
+Now we write the tests we would like to perform and place them in a test suite.

 ```js
 //...previous imports